vitejs/vite/docs/guide/api-javascript.md

   /**
    * Restart the server.
    *
-   * @param forceOptimize - force the optimizer to re-bundle, same as --force cli flag */ restart(forceOptimize?: boolean): Promise<void>
+   * @param overwritesConfig - configurations that need to be overridden */ restart(overwritesConfig?: InlineConfig): Promise<void>
   /**
    * Stop the server.
    */